blueschu/purecipher/README.md

 A rust library implementing pure (stateless) ciphers.

-This repository is intended to serve as a terse demonstration of interfacing with Rust libraries over a foreign functions interface.
-None of the libraries included within this repository are intended for practical applications.
-What I have coined as "pure ciphers" are simply trivial substitution ciphers with negligible cryptographic value.
-The APIs of the libraries in the repository are, by design, left wanting of many features.
+This repository is intended to serve as a terse demonstration of exposing non-primitive data structures over a foreign function interface with the Rust programming language.

+purecipher provides a succinct interface for manipulating trivial substitution ciphers.
+The "meat" of this repository lies in the interface between the Rust code the comprises the purecipher library and the C code that allows this library to used by applications written in C, C++, Python, and other languages.

+The libraries defined in this repository are not intended for practical applications and most definitely should not be used in place of conventional cryptographic libraries.

 ## Usage
-To incorporate the latest version of the purecipher library in a Rust crate, add the following to the dependencies section of your `Cargo.toml` configuration:
+To incorporate the latest version of the purecipher library into a Rust crate, add the following to the dependencies section of your `Cargo.toml` configuration:
 ```toml
 [dependencies]